Choose a payment option to suit your lifestyle

 If you are not eligible for Skilled Capital or are seeking a different training pathway refer to the Australian Apprenticeships page.

-Qualifications offered by Foundation Education under Skilled Capital
+Qualifications offered by Australian Institute of Personal Trainers under Skilled Capital

 If a person is eligible for funding under Skilled Capital, the ACT Government will subsidise the costs of their accredited training, although a student contribution fee will be required.
 Places are strictly limited.
 The following student contribution fees will apply from 21/09/2019 - 30/06/2021 or until places run out.
 Once funding has run out the fees will be calculated at the Fee-For-Service rate.